 Every day I see people mess up by randomly using the key marketing words disruptor brand and challenger brand.
 I guess these words seem to convey an attitude that makes people think they are buzz words.
 But when it comes to strategy, they are quite different.
 The common link is they both take on an aggressive war games approach.

-The disruptor brand takes on an entire category, by appearing so new and different.
+To be a disruptor brand, you must take on an entire category, by appearing so new and different.
 Once consumers see what they offer, all the current players seem outside of what consumers now want.
 The disruptor brand is a blue ocean strategy, so different, they appear to be alone on an island, far away from any competitors.
 Current competitors have two options to the disruptor; ignore or attack back.
 The problem is they are not be prepared to attack back.
 Any attempt to try to oppress the disruptor brand brings attention to the disruptor and fuels their cause.

 On the other hand, the challenger brand takes on the leading power player brand and shifts the perception of the leader, and set themselves up as the winner of this war.
 A challenger brand is a red ocean strategy, so close to the category leader, they are defiant in their attack.
 The category leader has two choices to fight the challenger brand; attack back or be killed.
 This is the reason I always say that a challenger brand should reposition the leader’s strength into a weakness, as it handcuffs the leader’s ability for the brand to attack back.